YOU Can Change the World With Food!

-Every year, volunteers log well over 2,000 hours with CFI helping us grow a community where everyone has equitable access to a thriving and sustainable local food system.
-What is the value of over 2,000 hours?
-Given the national hourly volunteer rate of $29.95, those 2,000 hours translate to $59,900 donated to CFI's mission.
+Every year, volunteers log over 3,000 hours with CFI.
+Given the national hourly volunteer rate of $29.95, those 3,000 hours translate to $89,850 donated to CFI's mission.
 But that far undervalues the actual work volunteers do.
-How do you place a monetary value on changing the world?
-"Changing the world" sounds like an exaggeration, but isn’t that what happens when you impact lives and nourish a community?
+How do you place a monetary value on making the world a better place?

 In just one hour, CFI volunteers can:

-- Tend multiple garden plots, feeding pollinators and families, strengthening human and non-human ecosystems.
+- Tend multiple garden plots, feeding pollinators and families, strengthening ecosystems.

-- Participate in a Board discussion that shapes the future of our organization.
+- Participate in a Board discussion that shapes the future of CFI.

-- Share food with Veggie Van customers and talk with them about how they plan to prepare their veggies, providing social interaction and kitchen confidence.
+- Share food with Veggie Van customers and talk with them about favorite recipes, cultivating community and kitchen confidence.

-- Teach a School Gardens lesson, inspiring an entire classroom of future gardeners to love nature and food.
+- Teach a School Gardens lesson, inspiring future gardeners to love nature and food.

 What will you gain from volunteering with CFI?
 You will know that you are contributing in any of the above ways, ultimately helping us grow a better future.
-Volunteer hours may also satisfy work or classroom requirements, and we pride ourselves in working closely with volunteers to ensure the experience provides the professional development you’re looking for.
 You’ll learn a ton about food and our food system, learn about life in rural Appalachia, and get to know our vast network of community partners.
 You’ll learn about yourself, and learn that each one of us has the power to make a positive difference in the world.

 Large Volunteer Groups